hristomanos/hristomanos/README.md

 # Christos - Emmnanouil Anastasiou
 ### MSc Games Programming student
-I have been developing and styding about games for five years.
+I have been studying about and developing games for the past five years.
 When I was an undergraduate, I worked as a junior Unity developer during my placement year.
 I enjoyed discussing with game designers about game mechanics.
 I would then proceed to find solutions by designing and implementing the systems used for player character controls and artificial intelligence, aspects of game development that